 ACD: How long have you been a cake decorator and what inspired you to start your journey?

 Rebecca Scharman (RS): My cake journey began in 2010 while I was on maternity leave with my first child.
 I was merely looking for a hobby and some time away from the house.
 I saw an advertisement for Wilton’s at my local Michaels and signed up.
-I have always enjoyed baking and have many fond memories baking as a child with my grandma, dad and sister.
+I have always enjoyed baking and have many fond memories of baking as a child with my grandma, dad, and sister.
 I thought that a cake decorating class would give me the skills to make my own children delicious and fun cakes for their birthdays.
 I had no idea at that time how quickly I would fall into a new passion.

 ACD: How long have you owned your business, what types of cakes do you specialize in?

 RS: I currently do not have an operating business selling cakes.
 I am in the process of doing research for a location and plan that will suit my needs.
-My speciality would be wedding cakes featuring florals, greenery, and delicious interiors.
+My specialty would be wedding cakes featuring florals, greenery, and delicious interiors.